Snajj/cnn-parallel-c/README.md

-# cnn-parallel-c
-OpenMP-optimized CNN layer implementation in C

 # Parallel CNN Layer Implementation in C (OpenMP)

 ## Overview

 This project implements a simplified CNN-style computation pipeline in C, including convolution, activation, and pooling operations.
-The focus of the project is on performance optimization using OpenMP and understanding the trade-offs of parallel execution on a multi-core CPU.
+The focus is on performance optimization using OpenMP and understanding the trade-offs of parallel execution on a multi-core CPU.

 The program processes an input matrix with multiple kernels and generates corresponding output feature maps.